Remember when the Make Your Scones With Lemonade Craze came in?! Well here’s an even more delicious and much healthier option to get crazy about.

 Mix the dry ingredients in a bowl and rub the coconut oil in with your hands until the mix resembles very dry bread crumbs.
 Make a well in the centre and pour in the ginger beer and coconut yoghurt.
 What a lovely fizz it makes!

-Stir gently with a wooden spoon to combine the ginger beer and yoghurt and then slowly mix the flour in till a soft dough forms.
+Stir gently with a wooden spoon to combine the ginger beer and yoghurt then add the dates, crystalized ginger, and orange zest and stir.
+Now slowly mix the flour in until a soft dough forms.
 It shouldn’t be super sticky nor should it be hard and dry.
 Add more flour if necessary if it's too wet.

 Heat oven to 220°C.